-Down Royal York, and Silver Creek pops out of the golf course into an overgrown ravine.
+Down Royal York, and Silver Creek flows out of the golf course into an overgrown ravine.
 Goes under the road through a culvert, and onto more private property.

-Finally rejoin Silver Creek at James Gardens, the only truly publicly accessible reach.
+I finally rejoin Silver Creek at James Gardens, the only true publicly accessible reach.
 But it’s not long before you reach the confluence with the Humber River.
 That ends today’s walk.